Avaiga/taipy-getting-started-core/step_04/ReadMe.md

-As you can see, a Cycle can be made very easily once you have the desired frequency.
-In this snippet of code, since we have specified `frequency=Frequency.MONTHLY`, the corresponding scenario will be automatically attached to the correct period (month) once it is created.
+As you can see, a Cycle can be easily made once you have the desired frequency.
+In this code snippet, since we have specified `frequency=Frequency.MONTHLY`, the corresponding scenario will be automatically attached to the correct period (month) once it is created.